brunoramoslu/Alien-Font-Vera/README.md

 # LICENSE

-All rights reserved.
-This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

 The included Vera font is licensed under the [Bitstream License](share/License.txt)